MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

     ![Save the PDF file)](media/marker-pdf.PNG "Save the PDF file")

-3. Open the marker.pdf file in Adobe Acrobat Reader.
+3. Open the marker.pdf file on your PC in Adobe Acrobat Reader.
 4. On the **File** menu, select **Print**.
 5. Under **Page Sizing & Handling**, select the **Actual size** option.